Should Home Sellers Leave for Showings?

 There is no rule stating a home seller has to leave for showings.
 After all, it is their home so they can certainly stay, but top Realtors will always instruct them to leave.
 There is no question leaving for showings can be a big inconvenience to homeowners.
 Especially if the buyer provided a timeframe of when they’d be arriving and not an exact time.
 Throw kids and pets into the mix and it can be next to impossible to get everyone out of the house all while leaving it clean.

 However, it’s important for sellers to keep their eye on the prize, which is to sell their home.
 Remember the inconvenience of showings is only temporary.
-Although there are always a few sellers who don’t feel being home for showings will negatively impact their home sale.
-In fact, some see it as a benefit, but here are 3 reasons why they should leave for showings.
+However, there will always be a few sellers who don’t feel being home for showings will negatively impact their home sale.
+In fact, some see it as a benefit, but here are 3 reasons why a seller should leave for all showings.

 An Uncomfortable Distraction